Hexagon Reinsurance DAC (Series 2017-1) – Full details:

 The Hexagon Reinsurance cat bond will cover a range of Covéa Group insurer entities and subsidiaries against losses from European windstorms across a four-year term, with the covered entities including three named insurers MMA IARD SA, MAAF Assurances SA and GMF Assurances.

-The Hexagon Reinsurance cat bond will provide €90 million of fully-collateralized reinsurance protection against European windstorms across a covered area that stretches across France, Andorra and Monaco.
+The Hexagon Reinsurance cat bond will provide €90 million (US$106m) of fully-collateralized reinsurance protection against European windstorms across a covered area that stretches across France, Andorra and Monaco.

 The reinsurance protection provided by this Series 2017-1 issuance from Irish domiciled special purpose vehicle Hexagon Reinsurance DAC will be on an indemnity trigger and annual aggregate basis.

 The transaction will be split into two classes of notes, we understand, both €45 million in size and covering a layer of Covéa Group’s reinsurance program of the same size, suggesting the deal size may be fixed and there is no room for the transaction to grow.